maximevaillancourt/json-feed-viewer/README.md

 ### Prerequisites

-The app was tested on the following configuration.
+The app was tested on the following configuration:

 - Ubuntu 16.04
 - NPM